Dr. Katie Cripe, Program Coordinator

 Students complete a 16 week student teaching experience.
 Students must pass the edTPA performance-based assessment with a minimum score of 37 during this experience.

-- SED 4842A Student Teaching Seminar for Secondary Education
+- TEMC 4803 Student Teaching Seminar for Middle Childhood Education

-Advisement is provided by the academic advisors in the Beeghly College of Education.
+Advisement is provided by the academic advisors in the Beeghly College of Liberal Arts, Social Sciences, and Education.
 Majors in this program must complete general education requirements, subject area curriculum requirements, reading course requirements, and professional education requirements.
 Prior to student teaching, all adolescent/young adult majors must complete a preclinical experience.

 The Ohio Assessments for Educators (OAE) assess the content area and professional (pedagogical) knowledge of candidates who are seeking initial Ohio educator license or adding a new licence area.
 The assessments are aligned with Ohio's New Learning Standards.
 Teacher candidates must pass these exams prior to student teaching.

-003 Assessment of Professional Knowledge Adolescence to Young Adult (7-12) (All AYA Teacher Candidates)
+002 Assessment of Professional Knowledge (All MCE Candidates)

-020 English Language Arts (for teacher candidates with ELA concentration)
+028 Middle Grades English Language Arts (for those with English Language Arts concentration)

-024 Integrated Science (for teacher candidates with Science concentration)
+029 Middle Grades Science (for those with Science concentration)

-025 Integrated Social Studies (for teacher candidates with Social Studies concentration)
+031 Middle Grades Social Studies (for those with Social Studies concentration)

-The following endorsements are available to individuals holding this teaching license and may increase marketability: K-12 TESOL Endorsement, K-12 Reading Endorsement.
+The following endorsements are available to individuals holding this teaching license and may increase marketability: K-12 TESOL Endorsement, K-12 Reading Endorsement, Middle Childhood Generalist Endorsement (enables teaching in content areas not included in current course of study).